MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/branches/delete.md

 In that case:

-- Omit the `--merged` flag in the commands below.
+- Omit the `--merged` flag in the command below.
-- Use `-D` to force a delete instead of a warning.
+- Use `-D` flag to _force_ a delete instead of a warning.

 Instead of using `tr`, here using `xargs` as a more elegant way to put all the arguments on one line i.e. remove line breaks.